astratow/glass-supplies-dorset/journal.md

 ### What's done

 Minor changes in index.html.
-Worked on products, changed layout, pictures, some text.
+Worked on products, changed layout, pictures, some text commented.
 More to be done!

 ### Time spent